 Please see our IDR Comparison Chart (and note the extra PowerPoint slides included) for details on the differences between the two versions of IBR.
-Note that we exclude SAVE, PAYE, and ICR from the chart, based on their current status with the injunction.
+Note that our comments about PAYE and SAVE, based on their current status with the injunction.

 We will update this information as best we can whenever possible.
 However, we cannot update our site every time the current administration signs an Executive Order or there is legal action taken or even suggested regarding these Income Driven Repayment plans.
-We encourage all borrowers adversely impacted by the above-referenced actions to contact their elected representatives to let them know what a chaotic mess their actions have created for responsible borrowers.
+We encourage all borrowers adversely impacted by the above-referenced actions to contact their elected representatives to let them know what kind of chaos and disruption these GOP actions have resulted in for responsible borrowers.

-Spring 2025
+Spring Summer 2025